puckowski/Sling.js/README.md

 ![Sling logo](https://github.com/puckowski/Sling.js/blob/master/sling.png "Sling logo")

 # Sling

-Client-side JavaScript framework for building Single Page Applications (SPAs).
+Sling is a client-side JavaScript framework for building Single Page Applications (SPAs).
 Sling is lightweight and less than 3KB minified.

 Sling creates and uses a virtual DOM to perform differential updates for fast rendering.